SciSharp/TensorFlow.NET/tensorflowlib/README.md

-TensorFlow.NET pack all required libraries in architecture-specific assemblies folders per NuGet standard.
+TensorFlow.NET pack all required libraries in architecture-specific assemblies folders per NuGet standard [Deprecated] .

+We changed to use `Microsoft.ML.TensorFlow.Redist` to maintain the TensorFlow library.

+### Download manually

 Here are some pre-built TensorFlow binaries you can use for each platform: